Here are the top parental concerns for their children’s well-being in 2020

 These issues are reflected in a new poll that shows the top concerns for parents of under-18 children during the pandemic.
 But the poll, conducted by the C.S.
 Mott Children’s Hospital at the University of Michigan, also reveals the reality that not all pandemic problems are equal across communities—and that Black parents were more concerned with fundamental societal problems that 2020 has continued to expose.

-The top three concerns among parents polled relate to the shift towards more technology use during the pandemic.
+The top three concerns among parents polled relate to the shift toward more technology use during the pandemic.
 The overuse of social media topped the poll, concerning 72% of parents, followed by cyberbullying and internet safety, both at 62%.
 In the middle of the top-10 issues were various emotional and physical health problems.
 On the emotional side, depression, and stress and anxiety, both concerned 54% of parents; in terms of physical health, unhealthy eating (59%) and the lack of physical activity (54%) were the biggest worries.

-In response to these concerns, Gary Freed, the co-director of the poll and a pediatrician at Mott, says parents should worry less about overall technology use, and more about the context of the use.
-“Right now, screen time is an important vehicle for their children to maintain social and family connections,” Freed says, “which are actually really vital for their emotional wellbeing.”
-Parents could set connectivity boundaries and times when children must unplug, so that internet use doesn’t interfere with sleep or exercise.
+In response to these concerns, Gary Freed, the co-director of the poll and a pediatrician at Mott, says parents should worry less about overall technology use and more about the context of the use.
+“Right now, screen time is an important vehicle for their children to maintain social and family connections,” Freed says, “which are actually really vital for their emotional well-being.”
+Parents could set connectivity boundaries and times when children must unplug so that internet use doesn’t interfere with sleep or exercise.
 But many of the emotional and physical problems come down to changes in routine, especially lack of sleep during a turbulent time.
 Parents can try and maintain routines and regular sleep schedules to combat shifts in mood, appetite, and willingness to exercise.

 Sometimes, the problems are deeper rooted, and parents may want to discuss their children’s emotions or reach out to therapists.
 “I think parents need to make sure that they encourage teens and kids to talk about their feelings, and find ways to help them cope with this new reality,” he says.